Movatterモバイル変換

 GeorgianSupra, byNiko Pirosmani.

-TheGeorgian cuisine is specific to the country, but also contains some influences from otherEuropean culinary traditions, as well as those from the surrounding Western Asia.
+TheGeorgian cuisine is specific to the country; however, it also contains some influences from otherEuropean culinary traditions, as well as those from the surrounding Western Asia.
 Each historical province of Georgia has its own distinct culinary tradition, such as Megrelian, Kakhetian, and Imeretian cuisines.
 In addition to various meat dishes, Georgian cuisine also offers a variety of vegetarian meals.

 The importance of both food and drink toGeorgian culture is best observed during a Caucasian feast, orsupra, when a huge assortment of dishes is prepared, always accompanied by large amounts of wine, and dinner can last for hours.
 In a Georgian feast, the role of thetamada (toastmaster) is an important and honoured position.